User Management

 ../_images/users_update_add_role_confirm.png

-Delete Roles from User
+Deleting Roles from Users

 1. Click on the x right next to the role name in the roles field to remove this role.